Article contents

 When we say your bog-standard account, we mean there’s no fancy benefits such as tax-free saving, or juicy government bonuses added to your savings (yep, you can get cash from the government with a personal pension and Lifetime ISA!).

-You might have to pay tax on what you make within a GIA, depending on how much you make.
-We go through that below.
+You might have to pay tax on what you make within a GIA, depending on how much you make (see below).

-By the way, if you haven’t contributed to a Stocks & Shares ISA this tax year yet, it’s worth considering using this first before a GIA.
+By the way, if you haven’t contributed to a Stocks & Shares ISA this tax year yet (April 6th to April 5th the following year), it’s worth considering using this first (as you wont pay any tax on your profits).
 Check out our guide to Stocks and Shares ISAs to learn more.

 Unfortunately, there’s a few different types of tax you could pay when you invest within a General Investment Account.